infolexa/bolt/README.md

 ===========================
 The CMS is being designed and redesigned.
 The initial idea was to take Kohana's best ideas and conventions and use it to build a powerful CMS.
 It turns out that it's not that easy.
 There are many scenarios to consider.
 If it's gonna be a CMS system that can accomodate hundreds of
-Modules(Extensions/Plugins), Kohana's Cascading File System and File Naming Conventions for Auto-Loading will make the system convolluted.
+Modules(Extensions/Plugins), Kohana's Cascading File System and File Naming Conventions for Auto-Loading will make the system convoluted.

 So to those hoping that this is just a simple CMS module for Kohana, nope this isn't one.
-The only thing that's pure Kohana in Bolt is the "system" directory.
+The only thing that's pure Kohana in Bolt is the "system" directory and the Kohana modules.
 Everything else was modified in some way, index.php, bootstrap, the way modules are loaded, etc are all modified.
 Kohana is a great Foundational Framework for web Apps, but it needs to have some steroids injected to it if it's gonna be used for a CMS wherein multiple apps from different developers run on a single website system.